samcraigjohnson/keysend/README.md

 Compress, encrypt, and send files easily using keybase and slack.

-The process consists of compression a list of file names with tar and xz.
+The process consists of compression a list of file names with zip.
 Then the compressed files are encrypted using keybase for a specific user.
 This encrypted file is then passed up to slack.

 ## Getting Started